wlandau/parallelRemake/README.md

 ```

-Next, I make a function to generate a YAML file for a plot.
+Next, I make a function to write YAML instructions for a plot.

 ```
 my_plot = function(){